 Eating too much in one sitting or taking in too many calories throughout the day are common habits that can be hard to break.

-Over time, eating too much food can lead to weight gain and put you at risk of chronic diseases like diabetes and heart disease.
+Over time, eating too much food can lead to weight gain and increase the risk of developing a chronic condition, such as diabetes or heart disease.

-Whether it’s working through lunch in front of the computer or noshing on chips while you catch up on your favorite television show, eating while distracted is a common occurrence for most people.
+Whether it’s working through lunch in front of the computer or noshing on chips while catching up on your favorite TV show, eating while distracted is a common occurrence for most people.

-While this habit might seem harmless, it may be causing you to overeat.
+While this habit might seem harmless, it can contribute to overeating.

 A review of 24 studies found that being distracted during a meal led people to consume more calories at that meal.
-It also caused them to eat more food later in the day compared to people who paid attention to their food while eating (1).
+It also caused them to eat more food later in the day, compared with people who paid attention to their food while eating (

-Summary Make an effort to turn off or put away potential distractions like phones, computers and magazines so you can concentrate on your meal.
-It will help you eat less and prevent overeating.
+Summary Make an effort to turn off or put away potential distractions like phones, computers, and magazines.
+Concentrating on your meal during mealtime can help prevent overeating.

-Pinpointing which foods you have a particularly hard time limiting can help you decrease your chances of overeating.
+Pinpointing which foods can trigger overeating and avoiding them can help decrease the chances of overeating.

-Preparing healthy options like a sliced apple with peanut butter, hummus and veggies, or homemade trail mix can help you make better choices when you are hankering for a treat.
+Preparing healthy options like a sliced apple with peanut butter, hummus and veggies, or homemade trail mix can encourage better choices when snacking.

-Another helpful tip is to keep unhealthy snack foods like chips, candy and cookies out of sight so that you aren't tempted to grab a handful every time you walk past.
+Another helpful tip is to keep unhealthy snack foods like chips, candy, and cookies out of sight so there’s no temptation to grab a handful when walking past them.

-Summary Identify the unhealthy foods you can’t resist.
-Keep them out of your home or far out of sight, and make healthy options easily accessible instead.
+Summary Identify the unhealthy foods that trigger overeating.
+Keep them out of the home or far out of sight, and make healthy options easily accessible instead.

-Restrictive eating patterns that cut out many of your favorite foods may cause you to feel deprived and drive you to binge on forbidden treats.
+Restrictive eating patterns that eliminate many of your favorite foods may cause you to feel deprived, potentially leading you to binge on forbidden treats.

 Diets that concentrate on whole, unprocessed foods are always best, but making room for an occasional treat is perfectly healthy.